-This list of chapters and page numbers is your starting point.
-For more help in finding information you need, go to the first page of a chapter.
-You will find a detailed list of topics at the beginning of each chapter.
+information chapters and page numbers is your starting point.
+For more help in finding you need, go to the first page of a chapter.
+You will find a detailed list of topics at ng of each chapter.
 Chapter 1.
-Getting started as a member 4
+Getting started as a member.
 Explains what it means to be in a Medicare health plan and how to use this booklet.
 Tells about materials we will send you, your plan premium, the Part D late enrollment penalty, your plan membership card, and keeping your membership record up to date.
+Chapter 2.
+Important phone numbers and resources Chapter 3.
+Using the plan's coverage for your medical services Chapter 4.
+Medical Benefits Chart (what is covered and what you pay) Chapter 5.
+Using the plan's coverage for your Part D prescription drugs